lumiotools/arapl-raas-gtp/RULES_AND_REGULATIONS.md

 - Users must comply with company policies and data privacy regulations when handling order, inventory, and product data.

 ## 2. Data Entry and Uploads
-- All data uploads (orders, assignments, schedule mappings) must use the provided CSV or Excel templates.
+- All data uploads (orders, assignments, inventory) must use the provided CSV or Excel templates.
 Do not modify column headers or formats.
 - Before uploading, verify that all required fields are present and accurate:
   - Orders: `Order ID`, `Product Id`, `Qty`, `License Plate ID`
   - Assignments: `GTP Location`, `License Plate ID`
-  - Schedule Mapping: `GTP Location`, `License Plate ID`
+  - Inventory: `Inv Locations,Product ID,Qty,barcode_number`
 - Do not upload duplicate data in the system.
 - If an upload fails, review the error message displayed in the UI and correct the file before retrying.